ska-sa/katsdpcontroller/sandbox/README.md

    minute for the services to start up and try again.
 This step is only needed once, unless you destroy the Docker volumes from the sandbox.

+4. Run `./grafana-setup.sh`, which will install a plugin needed for one of the Grafana plots.
+Again, this step is only needed once, unless you destroy the Docker volumes.

-4. Sometimes Singularity doesn't realise that it should be the master if it is started too soon after Zookeeper.
+5. Sometimes Singularity doesn't realise that it should be the master if it is started too soon after Zookeeper.
 To be on the safe side, run `docker-compose restart singularity` to get it going.